-New hp specter x360.
-Appearance, materials, controls, assembly
+New HP Specter x360.
+Appearance, materials, control elements, assembly

-2. Weight and system dimensions may vary due to configuration and manufacturing variances.
+2. Weight and system dimensions may vary depending on configuration and due to manufacturing variations.

 3. Multi-Core technology is designed to improve the performance of certain software products.
 Not all users and programs can take advantage of this technology.
-Performance and clock speed will vary depending on workload and hardware and software configuration.
-Intel product numbering is not a measure of performance level.
+Performance and clock speed vary by workload and hardware and software configuration.
+Intel product numbering is not a performance level indicator.

 4. Based on HP internal testing using CrystalDiskMark benchmark software.
-Improved sequential (read-only) performance over traditional 5400 rpm hard drives.
+Sequential (read-only) performance is superior to traditional 5400 RPM hard drives.

-6. Battery life will vary depending on many factors such as product model, configuration, loaded applications, features, usage, wireless support, and power management settings.
-The maximum battery life decreases with use.
-See https://bapco.com/products/mobilemark-2014/ for more information.
+6. Battery life varies depending on many factors such as device model, configuration, loaded applications, features, usage, wireless support, and power management settings.
+The maximum battery life decreases as you use it.
+For more information, visit https://bapco.com/products/mobilemark-2014/.

-7. Tested by HP to continuously play 720p (1280 x 720) HD video, 150 nits brightness, 50% audio volume, 100% player audio, local storage, headphones connected, wireless disabled communication, when the automatic dimming function is disabled.
-Actual battery life varies by configuration.
-The maximum battery life decreases with use.
+7. HP tested with continuous HD video playback at 720p (1280 x 720), 150 nits, 50% volume, 100% player volume, local storage, headphones connected, wireless disabled communication, with the automatic dimming function disabled.
+Actual battery life varies depending on configuration.
+The maximum battery life decreases as you use it.

-8. Transfer rates may vary.
-All performance specifications represent the typical specifications provided by HP's component manufacturers; actual figures may differ from those shown.
+8. Transfer speed may vary.
+All performance specifications are the standard specifications specified by HP component manufacturers; actual figures may differ from those shown.

 11. 4K resolution is available as an option on select models only.

-17. Charge the battery to 50% in 30 minutes with the system off (using the "Shut down" command).
-We recommend that you use the HP adapter that came with your laptop and do not use a smaller charger.
-When the battery is charged to 50%, charging speed will return to normal.
-Charging times may vary +/- 10% due to existing system tolerances.
+17. Charge the battery to 50% in 30 minutes with the system turned off (using the “Shutdown” command).
+We recommend using the HP adapter that came with your laptop and not using a smaller charger.
+Once the battery is charged to 50%, the standard charging speed will be restored.
+Charging times may vary by +/-10% due to existing system tolerances.
 Available on select HP Specter 2-in-1 and HP x2 PC models.
 For a complete list of product features and specifications, visit http://store.hp.com.

-The following applies to HP systems with Intel Skylake processors or next-generation silicon-based systems that are downgraded from Windows 7, Windows 8, Windows 8.1, or Windows 10 Pro to a previous version of Windows 7 Professional, Windows 8 Professional, or Windows 8.1: these versions of Windows installed on the processors and chipsets on this system have limited support from Microsoft.
-For additional support information, see the Microsoft Product Support Lifecycle FAQ at https://support.microsoft.com/lifecycle.
-Microsoft and Windows are trademarks or registered trademarks of Microsoft Corporation in the United States and / or other countries.
+The following applies to HP systems with Intel Skylake processors or next-generation SoCs that are downgraded from Windows 7, Windows 8, Windows 8.1, or Windows 10 Pro Windows version 7 Professional, Windows 8 Professional, or Windows 8.1: These versions of the Windows operating system installed on the processors and chipsets in this system have limited support from Microsoft.
+For more information about support, see the Microsoft Product Support Lifecycle FAQ at https://support.microsoft.com/lifecycle.
+Microsoft and Windows are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.
 Intel and Core are trademarks of Intel Corporation in the United States and other countries.

-Ultrabook, Celeron, Celeron Inside, Core Inside, Intel, Intel Logo, Intel Atom, Intel Atom Inside, Intel Core, Intel Inside, Intel Inside Logo, Intel vPro, Itanium, Itanium Inside, Pentium, Pentium Inside, vPro Inside, Xeon, Xeon Phi, Xeon Inside, and Intel Optane are trademarks of Intel Corporation or its subsidiaries in the United States and / or other countries.
+Ultrabook, Celeron, Celeron Inside, Core Inside, Intel, Intel logo, Intel Atom, Intel Atom Inside, Intel Core, Intel Inside, the Intel Inside logo, Intel vPro, Itanium, Itanium Inside, Pentium, Pentium Inside, vPro Inside, Xeon, Xeon Phi, Xeon Inside and Intel Optane are trademarks of Intel Corporation or its subsidiaries in the United States and/or other countries.

-We rarely test laptops, the reason for this is quite simple - there are so many offers on the market that even if all authors write five reviews of laptops a month, we still won't be able to cover the whole variety of models, especially if we talk about the segment under 20,000 rubles.
-But we can quite tell about fashion ultrabooks, of which there are not so many, and, in my opinion, they are the most interesting from the point of view of acquaintance with them.
+We rarely test laptops, the reason for this is quite simple - there are so many offers on the market that even if all the authors write five reviews of laptops a month, we still will not be able to cover the entire variety of models, especially if we talk about the segment up to 20,000 rubles.
+But we can talk about fashion ultrabooks, of which there are not many, and, in my opinion, they are the most interesting from the point of view of getting to know them.

 • Class: ultrabook